p4lang/p4c/README.md

   becomes very easy and very fast to change your P4 program and test it again.
 The whole P4 development process becomes more efficient.
-Every time you change your P4 program, you simply need to produce the json for it using p4c-bm and feed it to the bmv2 executable.
+Every time you change your P4 program, you simply need to produce the json for it using the p4c compiler and feed it to the bmv2 executable.
 - Because the bmv2 code is not auto-generated, we hope it is easier to understand.
 We hope this will encourage the community to contribute even more to the P4 software switch.